huangmao12345/huangmao12345/README.md

 - 👋 Hi, I’m @huangmao12345
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-HTML/CSS, Javascript, Python
+Next.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... danielhuang2020@u.northwestern.edu